Amanda Ulrich

 About

 Amanda started her journalism career as a reporting fellow with the Pulitzer Center on Crisis Reporting in 2016.
 With the help of a Pulitzer Center grant, she wrote a series of stories about the European migrant crisis from Rome, Italy.
-She later reported for an independent newspaper in Norwich, England and for the media company the Daily Mail in London and New York.
+She later worked as a staff reporter for an independent newspaper in Norwich, England and for the media company the Daily Mail in London and New York.

-From 2017 to 2019, Amanda lived in the Caribbean, where she worked for a small weekly in the British Virgin Islands called The BVI Beacon.
-Two months into her time at the paper, category five Hurricane Irma, one of the strongest hurricanes on record, devastated the archipelago.
-The storm leveled the Beacon newsroom and many buildings across the BVI, led to widespread looting and the deployment of the U.K. military, and downed electricity across the main island of Tortola for six months.
+From 2017 to 2019, Amanda lived in and reported from the British Virgin Islands, where she worked for a small weekly newspaper called The BVI Beacon.
+Two months into her time at the news outlet, category five Hurricane Irma, one of the strongest hurricanes in modern history, made landfall in the BVI.
+With wind speeds over 200 miles per hour, the storm leveled the Beacon’s newsroom and buildings across the archipelago, led to widespread looting and the deployment of the U.K. military, and downed electricity on the main island of Tortola for six months.
 Amanda and the remaining newspaper staff reported from a one-room makeshift office for the next year and a half, writing special reports and investigative pieces about the storm’s aftermath and relief efforts.

-In 2019, Amanda moved back to the U.S. and worked for The Desert Sun, a USA Today-affiliated paper in Palm Springs, California, for two years.
-There, she covered Native American tribes in Southern California and isolated communities in the desert, winning five California Journalism Awards for her work.
-As a Report for America corps member, she also taught journalism fundamentals and skills to high school students in the Coachella Valley.
+In 2019, Amanda moved back to the U.S. and worked for The Desert Sun, a USA Today-affiliated news outlet in Palm Springs, California, for two years.
+There, she covered Native American tribes in Southern California and isolated communities in the desert, winning five California Journalism Awards for her reporting.

 More clips